binariedMe/minesweeper-angular/README.md

 6. go to browser, and hit url "http://localhost:4000"
 7. you will see your game running in the browser.
 8. you have one more tab to read through the rules of the game if you are new.

+Note : Cheat can be accessed by selecting the matrix using mouse.
+This will reveal the value in each cell in highlight.
+So that you can speed up the game.